ArnaudStigliani/PDAC-organoids/README.md

 ### Informations
-The necessary data to run the scripts are in the folder `data\`. all the results will be output in the directory `fig*/results`
+The necessary data to run the scripts are in the folder `data/`. all the results will be output in the directory `fig*/results`
 The scripts from the section "QC/mapping scripts" cannot be run without the data available in the SRA accession.
 Some intermediary files
 to run the other scripts are therefore provided to the form of expression matrices